Electric guitars are nothing without a good guitar amp.

 Our favorite is definitely the Peavey Vypyr VIP 2.
 The Vypyr series are known for their versatility and a surprisingly great tone, as well as their reasonable price.
 The VIP 2 model just takes this to a whole new level.

 You can also store 16 different presets and call them in at any time using a footswitch that’s bought separately.
-With all of these options and 40 watts of power, the amp can come in handy for some smaller or mid-sized live gigs as well.
+With all of these options and 40 watts of power, it outdoes most modeling amps and can come in handy for some smaller or mid-sized live gigs as well.

 Read our full review of the Peavey Vypyr VIP 2 for more information.